davidparsson/junit-report-builder/README.md

 </testsuites>
 ```

-If you want to reset the builder to create another report file,
+If you want to create another report file, start by getting a new
-just get a new builder instance by calling `builder = builder.newBuilder()`.
+builder instance like this: `builder = builder.newBuilder()`.

 License
 -------